-You're probably reading this for one of two reasons...
-One is because you have seriously wondered if I have extensions, or two, you've already asked and assume I'm finally coming clean that I have hair extensions haha!
+You may be reading this for one of two reasons...
+One reason could be because you have seriously wondered if I have extensions, or two, you've already asked me about this and assume I'm finally coming clean!
 While this is not a typical topic for me to blog about, I've had enough people ask me this question that I figured I'd just come out and tell y'all...

 I GREW IT!

 My hair cost me nothing except tons of time.